Keizaal/Keizaal/README.md

 ## Setup and Information

 Keizaal takes up 200GB of hard drive space and will likely take a few hours to download depending on your internet speed.
 It is recommended that you install it on a solid state drive for optimal performance, but a standard hard disk drive will suffice.
-This modlist was developed on a computer running [these specs](https://pcpartpicker.com/list/3ygt4d), on this system a stable and consistent 50 - 60 FPS is the norm.
+This modlist was developed on a computer running [these specs](https://pcpartpicker.com/list/3ygt4d){:target="_blank" rel="noopener"}, on this system a stable and consistent 50 - 60 FPS is the norm.
 Your mileage may vary, there is nothing I can do if you experience poor performance.

 Install the latest version of Wabbajack from its [GitHub page](https://github.com/wabbajack-tools/wabbajack/releases){:target="_blank" rel="noopener"}.